LeaveyLabs/citizenly-react/src/privacy.md

 Availability of the App

-PIXELCHAT is available on iOS for anyone to use.
+Citizenly is available on iOS for anyone to use.